 Yesterday, the Committee on House Administration hosted its annual Legislative Data and Transparency Conference at the U.S. Capitol.
 Many Sunlighters were on hand to learn about progress and initiatives, including the Library of Congress' App Challenge, the U.S. Government Publishing Office's new website, and much more.
 Check out our Facebook page and the #ldtc17 hashtag on Twitter for more from the event, and our blog today.

 Keep reading for more open government news from DC and around the United States!

 states and cities

 - An open data-fueled chatbot is helping Kansas City, Missouri's residents on Facebook.
 "On June 19, Open Data Kansas City officially launched a new bot on Facebook to try to make its open data portal more accessible to non-technical users.
-The chatbot converses with Facebook Messenger users to help them find the most useful data on what they care about in city government."
+The chatbot converses with Facebook Messenger users to help them find the most useful data on what they care about in city government, they even recommend them to buy Facebook comments and likes so that their account grows more."
 (Sunlight Foundation)